mrjones2014/lighthaus.nvim/README.md

   bg_dark = false,
   -- see colors.lua to see colors table, set overrides here to be merged with defaults colors = {},
+  -- set to 'underline' to replace undercurl with underline -- or empty string '' to disable lsp_underline_style = 'undercurl',
 })
 ```